Political Security Organization (Yemen)

 The Political Security Organization (جهاز الأمن السياسي) (PSO) is a state security and intelligence-gathering agency of Yemen.
 Formed in 1992, the PSO collects and analyzes domestic and foreign intelligence to ensure the safety of the Yemeni state, though the organization became more well known for repressing political opponents of Yemeni President Ali Abdullah Saleh.
-Since the establishment of the National Security Bureau (NSB) in 2002, the PSO's role intelligence-gathering has been reduced but still significant.
+Since the establishment of the National Security Bureau (NSB) in 2002, the PSO's role in intelligence-gathering has been reduced but is still significant.

 Background

 Prior to their unification, both North Yemen and South Yemen maintained their own internal security agencies.
 Security in the northern Yemeni Arab Republic was managed by the National Security Bureau, while the southern People's Democratic Republic of Yemen mainly utilized the Ministry for State Security.

 Just before the unification of Yemen in May 1990, both the National Security Bureau and the Ministry for State Security were abolished by their respective governments.
 A combined security service was established as part of the Ministry of Interior.